Arachni/arachni/README.md

  - Helper audit methods:
     - For form, link, cookie and header auditing.
     - A wide range of injection strings/input combinations.
+    - For taint analysis, timing attacks, differential analysis, server-side file/directory detection and more.
     - Writing RFI, SQL injection, XSS etc modules is a matter of minutes, if not seconds.
  - Currently available modules:
     - Audit: